Last updated: June 24, 2025

 While specific requirements may be different from one lender to another, here is a list of what you can typically expect a lender to check when you apply for a mortgage refinance:

-- Income verification: Your lender will want to make sure you have a steady source of income to repay the refinance loan.
-Be prepared to provide pay stubs, W-2s, or tax returns to prove that you can take on the monthly payment obligations.
+• Income verification: Your lender will want to make sure you have a steady source of income to repay a mortgage refinance.

-- Home appraisal: To determine the current value of your home, you’ll likely be required to have your home appraised.
-Lenders will often order a home appraisal on your behalf, and some may even cover the costs so you don’t have to pay for it.
+• Home appraisal: To determine the current value of your home, you’ll likely be required to have your home appraised.

-- Debt-to-income (DTI) ratio: Lenders look at your DTI ratio to see how much of your income goes toward paying off debts.
-Keeping this ratio low may help you qualify for better refinancing options.
+• Debt-to-income (DTI) ratio: Your lender may look at your DTI ratio to see how much of your income goes toward paying off debts.

 Mortgage refinance document checklist

-Refinancing your mortgage can be a great way to save money, lower your interest rate, or change your loan terms.
+Refinancing your mortgage may help you save money, lower your interest rate, or change your loan terms.
 However, the process may seem complicated, especially when it comes to gathering all the necessary documents and information.

-The types of documentation you may need to prepare can be broken down into four main categories: your personal information, your employment information, your financial information, and your property information.
+The types of documentation you may need for a mortgage refinance can be broken down into four main categories: your personal information, your employment/income information, your financial information, and your property information.

 Personal information

-- Full name.
-Your legal name as it appears on current verified identification documents.
+• Full name.
+Your full legal name as it appears on current verified identification documents.

-- Social Security number or ITIN.
+• Social Security number or Individual Taxpayer Identification Number (ITIN).
 Required of you and any co-borrowers.
-This is required for credit checks and loan processing.
+This is normally required for credit checks, identification verification, and other purposes.

-- Date of birth.
-Lenders will use this to verify your identity.
+• Date of birth.
+Lenders will use this to verify your identity, ensure compliance with lending laws, and carry out other tasks.

-- Contact information.
-This will include your current address, phone number, and email address.
+• Contact information.
+This may include your current address, phone number, and email address.

-- Divorce or separation information.
-If this applies to you or the property being refinanced, a copy of the divorce decree or maintenance agreement may be required.
-In addition, if you desire alimony and/or child support payments to be considered income, then you may need proof of payment history, amendments, and support documentation for payments after the closing date of the loan.
+• Divorce or separation information.
+If this applies to you, your divorce decree, maintenance agreement, or other documents may be required.
+In addition, if you want alimony and/or child support payments to be considered income, then you may need to provide proof of payment history and other documentation.

-- Employer(s) verification.
-Names and addresses of your employers for the past two years.
+• Employer(s) verification.
+Names and addresses of your recent employer(s).

-- Tax returns.
-Lenders may request your federal tax returns for the past two years.
+• Tax returns.
+Lenders may request your recent federal tax returns.

-- Self-employment documents.
-If self-employed, be prepared to provide a lender with two years of tax returns or bring your profit and loss statement and balance sheet for the past two years.
+• Self-employment documents.
+If self-employed, be prepared to provide a lender with documents such as recent tax returns, profit and loss statement, and balance sheet.

-- Proof of additional income.
-If you have additional sources of income, such as rental properties, alimony, or child support, you will need to provide documentation.
+• Proof of additional income.
+If you have additional sources of income, such as rental properties, alimony, or child support, you may need to provide documentation.

 Financial information

-- Debt and credit information.
-Names and addresses of all creditors, and the monthly payment and total amount due for all current loans.
-Your lender will pull your credit report as part of your application, but it’s a good idea to review it yourself beforehand to ensure there are no errors or discrepancies.
+• Debt and credit information.
+Names and addresses of all creditors, along with the monthly payment and total amount due for all debts.
+Your lender will generally pull your credit report as part of your application, but it’s a good idea to review it yourself beforehand to ensure there are no errors or discrepancies.

 Property information

-- Title Insurance.
-A copy of your title insurance will help the lender verify taxes on the property and confirm the legal description of the property.
+• Title Insurance.
+A copy of your title insurance will help the lender verify any undisclosed claims or liens on the property, as well as other information.

-- Homeowner’s Insurance.
-A copy of your homeowner’s insurance in order to show that you have sufficient insurance to cover your property.
+• Homeowner’s Insurance.
+A copy of your homeowner’s insurance to show you have sufficient coverage for your property.

-- Property tax statement.
-Your most recent property tax statement, showing the assessed value of your home and taxes owed.
+• Property tax statement.
+Your most recent property tax statement, showing the assessed value of your home, taxes owed, and other information.

 FAQs about mortgage refinance requirements